Bolloré: Controversies

 According to a 2018 New York Times report, the company's air, sea, and land transportation network constitutes a "virtual stranglehold" on West African transport.
 Bolloré controls 18 ports along the western coast of the continent.
+In 2022, Bolloré Africa Logistics was sold to the MSC Group.

-There are ongoing investigations into the role of drastically discounted Havas communications services accorded to Guinean candidate Alpha Condé and Togan president Faure Gnassingbé during their presidential campaigns in the awarding of key port concessions in Conakry, Guinea and Lomé, Togo to Bolloré SA.
+There are ongoing investigations into the role of drastically discounted Havas communications services accorded to Guinean candidate Alpha Condé and Togolese president Faure Gnassingbé during their presidential campaigns in the awarding of key port concessions in Conakry, Guinea and Lomé, Togo to Bolloré SA.
 After winning the election, Condé awarded a port-contract to Bolloré, terminating that of the competing Necotrans company.
 In a settlement, Bolloré paid €2 million to Necotrans without admitting guilt.

-In January 2021 Vincent Bolloré and two other Bolloré executives pleaded guilty at a Paris court for supplying €370,000 worth of communication services to Gnassingbé.
+In January 2021, Vincent Bolloré and two other Bolloré executives pleaded guilty at a Paris court for supplying €370,000 worth of communication services to Gnassingbé.
 A 2021 Ghanaian ministerial committee investigation concluded that Bolloré secured an under the table deal with the John Mahama administration for building a new container terminal at Tema with terms strongly favouring the company at the expense of the Ghanaian government.

+On March 18, 2025, a complaint was filed against the Bolloré group at the Paris National Financial Prosecutor's Office.
+This complaint was filed by the Restitution for Africa collective, which is made up of eleven NGOs present in six African countries: Togo, Guinea, Cameroon, Ghana, Ivory Coast, and the DRC, for alleged charges of "concealment" and "money laundering" in the context of its logistics activities in Africa and the management of its ports.